 If you have additional questions about webinar archives, please contact us by phone (617.423.4112, ext.
 1876) or via email.

-Be part of a team of dedicated PRIM&R members who help cover our webinars.
-As a Webinar Blog Squad member, you receive a complimentary registration for the webinar you selected during the application process.
-Learn more.
+As a Webinar Blog Squad member, you receive a complimentary registration for the webinar of your choice.
+Learn more and apply.